mefengl/note-faroe/docs/pages/api-reference/rest/endpoints/post_password-reset_requestid_verify-2fa_totp.md

 # POST /password-reset/[request_id]/verify-2fa/totp

-Verifies the TOTP code of a password reset request's user.
-The password reset request will be marked as 2FA-verfied.
+Verifies the TOTP code of a password reset request's user and marks the password reset as 2FA-verfied.
 The user will be locked out from using TOTP as their second factor for 15 minutes after their 5th consecutive failed attempts.

 ```
 POST https://your-domain.com/password-reset/REQUEST_ID/verify-2fa/totp